-The table below can be used to estimate the K8s CPU and memory requirements, based on the expected number of applications being observed.
-As K8s clusters comprise a number of nodes, each with their own complement of CPU and memory resources, the table below reflects the total requirement, spread across all nodes where the Deepfactor portal is deployed.
+The table below provides estimates of CPU and memory usage by Deepfactor portal services depending upon the number of concurrent applications that are being observed.
+Please note, CPU and memory usage can vary based on the type of applications being observed.
+As K8s clusters comprise a number of nodes, each with their own complement of CPU and memory resources, the table below reflects the total usage, spread across all nodes where the Deepfactor portal is deployed.

 |OVA / AMI||50||50||8 CPU||32 GB|

 |S||400||400||14 CPU||11 GB|